A lot of schools follow NGSS middle school science standards, which means that STEM is a big part of the science classroom.

 While my daughter’s middle school follows the Texas science curriculum, I like to supplement her science education with NGSS projects, because she is interested in science and I want to ensure that she gets all of the hands-on learning she can, especially during summer break.

-I’ve had several parents and teachers ask me if we are going to have more middle school STEM activities on STEAMsational, and that is something we’re going to be focusing on the rest of this year and next year!
+I’ve had several parents and teachers ask me if we are going to have more middle school STEM activities on STEAMsational, and that is something we’re going to be focusing on now!

 But for now, enjoy this first list of middle school STEM projects!